aptmcl/SupercomputingKhepri/index.md

 the supercomputer.
 At that moment, however, we discovered that despite running the exact same operating system, executing some of the recompiled programs in the frontend computer triggered an `Illegal instruction` error.
-After much unsuccessful debuging, we discovered that these errors did not occur when the programs were executed in the computing nodes.
+After much unsuccessful debugging, we discovered that these errors did not occur when the programs were executed in the computing nodes.